 National Wilderness Preservation System (in full)

-Again, as with national forests, just follow this LINK to a plethoria of lists that covers pretty much everything under the sun.
-However, here's a few tidbits more pertinant to campers/hikers etc.
+Again, as with national forests, there is a plethora of regulations and rules that covers pretty much everything under the sun.
+However, here's a few tidbits more pertinent to campers/hikers etc.

 1.)
 If one is going to enter, use or occupy State Parks when those areas are posted against such entry, use or occupancy, this is prohibited.
 Access to Division of Parks and Outdoor Recreation lands and waters is generally allowed between 5:00 a.m. and 10:00 p.m...daily.
 Restricted access generally will be allowed during other hours for camping and fishing.